 NYEF has an ECB Equine Spa that uses saltwater therapy combined with massaging jets.
 This form of therapy is extremely beneficial and revitalizing to the horse.
 The cold water constricts the capillaries, reducing inflammation by slowing the vasodilation that brings fluids, proteins and fibrinogen to the injured area.
 Since too much of these “helpful” substances can cause hypoxia, it is good to limit them.
 The saltwater reduces the pain transmission since nerve responses are slowed by the cold.
 This combined therapy also stimulates blood flow and lymphatic drainage in the skin and superficial tissues by massaging the area.
-The use of cold therapy is the most effective within the first 48 hours following the injury, and then through supportive care throughout the duration of recovery.
+The use of cold water therapy is most effective within the first 48 hours following an injury, and then through supportive care throughout the duration of recovery.
 It is also useful in reducing post-training/competition inflammation and swelling because the massage jets increase circulation and relax sore muscles.

 The Therapeutic Effects